Miserlou/Zappa/README.md

 You will be asked for confirmation before it executes.

-If you enabled Cloudwatch Logs for your Api Gateway service and you don't want to keep logs, you can specify --remove-logs option to purge logs for an api gateway as well as a lambda function.
+If you enabled CloudWatch Logs for your API Gateway service and you don't want to keep those logs, you can specify the `--remove-logs` argument to purge the logs for your API Gateway and your Lambda function:

+    $ zappa undeploy production --remove-logs

 #### Status